Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 Permissions can be assigned at four levels: user group, organisation, project, and environment.

+## Tagged Permissions

+When creating a role, some permissions allow you to grant access when features have specific tags.
+For example, you can configure a role to create change requests only for features tagged with "marketing".

 ### User group

 | Permission  | Ability                                          |